countr/website/content/docs/01-features/01-flows.md

+import {
+  DiscordActionRow as ActionRow,
+  DiscordAttachments as Attachments,
+  DiscordBold as Bold,
+  DiscordButton as Button,
+  DiscordCommand as Command,
+  DiscordEmbedDescription as Description,
+  DiscordMessages as Discord,
+  DiscordEmbed as Embed,
+  DiscordMessage as Message,
+} from "@skyra/discord-components-react";

 # Flows

 A flow is a configurable automated process that will run one or more actions.
 It sounds complicated, but we've tried to make it as user-friendly as we can with our flow editor.